 Care and kindness

 By 1918, the care of horses and mules in the British Army was not only well organised, but envied by all other nations fighting on the Western Front.
-In the German spring offensives Ludendorff was, according to some accounts, particularly keen for his armies to capture and then utilise these animals.
-Thankfully, it was not to be, and in the heady days of the great Allied counter-attacks, the British Army's horses and mules were there in the thick of the action, bringing up vital supplies and munitions until the eleventh hour of the eleventh day of the eleventh month.
+In the German spring offensives, the German commander Ludendorff was, according to some accounts, particularly keen for his armies to capture and then utilise these animals.
+Thankfully, it was not to be and, in the heady days of the great Allied counter-attacks, the British Army's horses and mules were there in the thick of the action, bringing up vital supplies and munitions until the eleventh hour of the eleventh day of the eleventh month.

 In December 1918, the victorious British Army marched in parade-ground order over the Rhine and into Cologne, directly under the gaze of the defeated Kaiser's statue.
 Fittingly, horses and mules were there too.
 Captain T H Westmacott recorded the occasion with pride: 'The horses were all fit and hard as nails, and the buckles of the harnesses were all burnished like silver.
 The mules were as fit as the horses, and went on wagging their old ears as if they crossed the Rhine every day of the week.
 A German looking on said that the division must have come fresh from England.'
-Unfortunately, those animals remaining in the British Army's service were the fittest and the best available.
-The 'standard' and 'poor-quality' animals were either auctioned off at rock-bottom prices or sold to French butchers: a terrible fate given the services these brave beasts had performed.
+Those animals remaining in the British Army's service were the fittest and the best available, while the 'standard' and 'poor-quality' animals were either auctioned off at rock-bottom prices or sold to French butchers, a terrible fate given the services these brave beasts had performed.

 However, there were some happy endings.
 Four officers clubbed together funds to purchase and then ensure a peaceful retirement for a horse called David.
 This extraordinary animal was a veteran of the Boer War and then served every day without fail on the Western Front, except for the one occasion he was wounded.
 Other survivors were a gun team of beautiful black horses.
 After the War, they were given the honour of transporting Unknown Soldier's coffin to Westminster Abbey.
 The team, affectionately known as 'The Old Blacks', were finally retired in 1926.
 Every November 11, we remember the great sacrifice of the men and woman who fought or fell in the Great War.
 But let us spare a thought too for those 256,000 horses and mules that went as well, never to return.
 And spare a thought too for the countless thousands sent to slaughter houses after years of misery on the frontlines.